rushi2828/AWS-EKS-Cluster-Terraform/README.md

 }

 ```
-## 3. Define the EKS Cluster (eks.tf)
+## Define the EKS Cluster

-Let's create the EKS cluster itself, along with the required IAM role to manage the cluster.
+Let's create the EKS cluster itself, along with the required IAM role to manage the cluster in eks.tf

 ```
 resource "aws_iam_role" "eks_role" {